-- The majority of survey respondents (91 percent) have access to a motor vehicle.
-Driving was generally the most popular mode of transport when travelling to participate in most activities. - Walking has a high mode share for accessing local shops and recreational areas.
-Other modes of transport (cycle, train, but and ferry) had lower mode share for access to local shops and recreational areas although higher rates for commuting to/from work or school. - The reason most survey respondents do not walk more often was that there is too much traffic along roads within the study area.
-The weather also rated highly as a reason for not walking more often. - When asked what sort of changes would encourage more walking on a regular basis, the top response was additional road crossings for pedestrians (70 percent).
+- The majority of respondents to the online community survey undertaken for this PAMP (91 per cent) have access to a motor vehicle.
+Driving was generally the most popular mode of transport when travelling to participate in most activities.
+Walking has a high mode share for accessing local shops and recreational areas. - The reason most survey respondents do not walk more often was that there is too much traffic along roads within the study area.
+Additional road crossings for pedestrians were identified as the most important change for encouraging more walking on a regular basis.

-In the Social Pinpoint online mapping tool and during the community workshop, the most commonly identified issues/gaps in the PAMP study area walking network were:
+The most commonly identified issues/gaps in the PAMP study area walking network were: